nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 ---

-### Purpose
+### Purpose of this guide

 Welcome to the user guide for GoodMatch.
-This guide will help you understand how to use GoodMatch to streamline your recruitment process and find the best candidates for your company.
+This guide will help you understand how to use GoodMatch to streamline your recruitment process.
+We aim to help you find the best candidates for your company.

 ### How to use this guide

 To make the most of this guide, start by reading it from beginning to end.
 We recommend that you familiarize yourself with the basic concepts before moving on to the advanced topics.

 Use the interactive [table of contents](#table-of-contents) to navigate through the document quickly.
 Simply click on the bullet points to be taken to the relevant subsection.
 Follow the step-by-step instructions, screenshots, and examples to get the most out of the guide.

+### Legends

+ℹ️ **Notes**: You can find additional information about the command or feature here.

+❗ **Caution**: Be careful not to make this deadly mistake.

 ---